 A full overview of the most important definitions and stakeholders in SFDR

-As of March 2021 the new Sustainable Finance Disclosure Regulation [SFDR] will come into effect.
+As of March 2021 the new Sustainable Finance Disclosure Regulation [SFDR] came into effect.
 This regulation is developed to drive sustainable investment.
 The SFDR will have big impact on asset managers, banks and fund brokers.
-In the upcoming weeks we will publish a blog series focusing on the SFDR, the obligations, the timelines, the definitions and the indicators to help you get your head around the subject.
+In the upcoming weeks we will publish a blog series focusing on the SFDR, the obligations, the timelines, the definitions and the Adverse Sustainable Impacts Statement to help you get your head around the subject.
 And to ensure you are well prepared for the new regulation.

 In our previous blog posts on SFDR we gave you a brief introduction to this upcoming regulation and on the timeliness and progress of implementation.
 In this third blog post we’ll focus on the most relevant definitions used within and the most important stakeholders affected by this regulation.
 We created this handy and complete SFDR glossary for your reference.